Ranks of tensors and a generalization of secant varieties: Introduction

-We thank J. Weyman and M. Mohlenkamp for pointing out errors in an earlier version of this article, specifically they respectively pointed out there were orbits missing in the list in \S\ref{jajasect} and that the rank of $y+y'+y''$ in Proposition \ref{lastprop} is $5$.
+We thank J. Weyman for pointing out there were orbits missing in the list in \S\ref{section_orbits} in an earlier version of this paper.
+We also thank anonymous readers of an earlier version of this paper for numerous corrections regarding the history of questions and for useful suggestions regarding the exposition, in particular correcting an error in Lemma 8.1.
 This paper grew out of questions raised at the 2008 AIM workshop {\it Geometry and representation theory of tensors for computer science, statistics and other areas}, and the authors thank AIM and the conference participants for inspiration.